balunist/mbp_docs2/source/usage/options/appearance.rst

 .. role:: blue

-When :blue:`Use Appearance` is selected all parts in the model are sorted by appearance and thickness instead of the default physical material type and the board type list title will indicate (Appearance).
+When :blue:`Use Appearance` is selected all parts in the model are sorted by appearance instead of the default physical material type.
+Also the board type list title will indicate (Appearance) on the lumber tab.

 When maps are created, parts are placed on the corresponding board types (appearance/thickness).

-This can be very powerful since users can create their own named appearances enabling the sub-groups arrangements.
+Typically one would apply the expected appearance to the various parts in the model giving it a realistic look.
+You can also create your own named appearances and applied them to a sub-group of parts.
+When the map is created the sub-groups will be arranged together on separate boards.

 |
 |